10 of the Best Target-Date Fund Families

 John Hancock

-Its Multimanager Lifetime Portfolios – its only portfolios available outside of company retirement plans – and Multi-Index Lifetime Portfolios follow a "through" glidepath that begins at 95% equity, tapers to 50% at retirement then stabilizes at 25% equity through retirement.
+John Hancock Investment Management's Multimanager Lifetime Portfolios and Lifetime Blend Portfolios follow a "through" glide path that begins at 95% equity, tapers to 50% at retirement, then stabilizes at 25% equity throughout retirement.
 This makes the funds more aggressive than average in the early years and more conservative than average in later retirement.

-Both of the above funds "aim to maximize pre-retirement wealth accumulation while minimizing post-retirement longevity risk," says Phil Fontana, Head of Investment Product U.S., John Hancock Investment Management.
-The Multimanager Lifetime Portfolios are actively managed while the Multi-Index Lifetime Portfolios "use ETFs and low-cost active allocation strategy to minimize the impact of expenses on portfolio returns."
+Both of the above funds "aim to maximize pre-retirement wealth accumulation while minimizing post-retirement longevity risk," says Phil Fontana, head of Investment Product U.S. at John Hancock Investment Management.
+The Multimanager Lifetime Portfolios are actively managed while the Lifetime Blend Portfolios "use ETFs and low-cost active allocation strategy to minimize the impact of expenses on portfolio returns."

-"The funds use an open architecture structure and are comprised of both proprietary and third-party funds," Fontana says.
-"Proprietary funds undergo the same scrutiny and due diligence process as non-proprietary funds."
+"Proprietary funds undergo the same scrutiny and due diligence process as non-proprietary funds," Fontana says.

 The multi-manager approach includes more than 20 portfolio management teams, so they provide diversification not only in the assets they hold, but also the style of management used within the funds.